O JARGON BUSTER

 - Circle

-is a circle, normally 7mm across.
-You are ¨in the
+site is a circle, normally 7mm across.
+You are “in

 - CLARO